bhuthesh/mitosis/README.md

   * Connect to this port number and fetch application state from the old session.
 It is passed into a callback function you specify.
 At this point, it is up to you to decide what to do with this state data.
-  * We disconnect from the server and ha nd control back to your code.
+  * We disconnect from the server and hand control back to your code.

 * Application wants to fork itself and does so by calling `mitosis.Split()`.
   * Mitosis sets up a TCP listener on a random, free port.